 - California Legislature Proposed Budget Plan Summary- June 2020

-The Council on Criminal Justice and Behavioral Health (CCJBH) celebrated Recovery Awareness Month by holding a variety of educational webinars…
+The Council on Criminal Justice and Behavioral Health (CCJBH) is celebrating Recovery Awareness Month by hosting a variety of educational…